Keeping Dependencies Up to Date: How Beta Systems Secures the Software Supply Chain

 • Unified tooling increases developer productivity

-2. Automated dependency with Renovate
+2. Automated Dependency with Renovate

 • Detects version drift across npm, Maven, Gradle, Docker, and IaC